9.3x62mm Ammo

 The 9.3x62mm's powerful performance profile makes it suitable for a range of hunting applications:

-• Versatile cartridge suitable for all African plains game
+• Versatile cartridge suitable for a wide range of African game

 European Big Game Hunting

-• Provides sufficient energy for ethical harvests at typical hunting distances
+• Provides sufficient power for ethical harvests at typical hunting distances

 Target Shooting